gmihaylov/netsuite-qr-code-generator/README.md

 - NetSuiteQRCodeGenerator_SL just show how to implement the QR code in Suitelets

 ## Usage
+How to customize QR code output:
 - In NetSuiteQRCodeGenerator_UE, getData function:

-  - Remove comment if you want to generate QR code for the transaction URL:
+  - Uncomment this line if you want to generate QR code for the transaction URL:
     - ``return resolveRecordUrl(newRecord.type, newRecord.id);``
-  - Remove comment if you want to generate QR code for the transaction id:
+  - Uncomment this line if you want to generate QR code for the Transaction ID:
     - ``return newRecord.getValue({fieldId: 'tranid'});``
-  - Remove comment if you Want to generate QR code for the memo field value (default):
+  - Uncomment this line if you Want to generate QR code for the memo field value (default):
     - ``return newRecord.getValue({fieldId: 'memo'});``
   - Want to customize more?
-Just write your code in getData():
+Just write your code in getData() and use your imagination:
     - ``return "Here is my QR code!"``
+    - or
+    - ``return 'This is a generated QR code for ' + newRecord.getValue({fieldId: 'anyOtherField'});``
-- How to make QR code bigger?
+- How to make the QR code bigger?
   - Increase value of CELL_SIZE in NetSuiteQRCodeGenerator_UE

 ## Credits